uplift-ltd/nexus/packages/strings/README.md

 When given a url with tokens, `makeUrl` will type check the tokens in the given url.
 This provides autocompletion of tokens and ensures that values for all tokens are provided.

+makeUrl has several options available,

-makeUrl can also control trailing slashes in your URLS.
+1. Control over trailing slashes in your URLS.
    - "ignore" will leave slash as-is (default)
    - "ensure" will ensure urls always end with a slash
    - "remove" will ensure urls never end with a slash
+1. Manage absolute url creation, as well as the origin and protocol

 ```ts
 import { makeUrl } from "@uplift-ltd/strings";